maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 The rtcom framework now allows setting up not just IRC and XMPP accounts, but also `SIP (internet telephony) accounts
 <https://github.com/maemo-leste/rtcom-accounts-plugins/commit/c545748d0b8862c6e1fb3a536418a0acced7f85f>`_,
-and during our testing we were even able to utilitise the `slack-libpurple
+and during our testing we were even able to utilise the `slack-libpurple
 <https://github.com/dylex/slack-libpurple>`_ - but this is not currently
 packaged or well tested.